popitsch/rnalib/README.md

 * [Tutorial: A small analysis of shRNA targets](notebooks/Tutorial_shRNA_analysis.ipynb)

 * We also compare *rnalib* to other genomics libraries wrt. performance in this [RelatedWork](notebooks/RelatedWork_performance.ipynb) notebook.

+## Contributing

+We highly welcome contributions!
+Please see our [Contributing section](https://rnalib.readthedocs.io/en/latest/readme.html#contributing) for more information.

+## Citing

+If you use *rnalib* in your research, please cite [our paper](https://doi.org/10.1093/bioinformatics/btae751).